sensinov/djane/README.md

 The final example above is in the case that you are running your mongodb natively on your localhost machine.

 ## Start with docker-compose
+Using docker-compose is not recommended for a production environment, and the services launched are only for testing and evaluation purposes.

 ### Install prerequisites
 * Docker Compose (https://docs.docker.com/compose/install/)

 ### Running the services
 A YAML file, namely 'docker-compose.yml', is defined to configure the application’s services.
-This defines two dockers:
+This defines two dockers containers:
-* server which represents the NGSI-LD server.
+* djaneio which represents the NGSI-LD service.
 * mongo which represents the persistence layer.

-By default, server service can reach mongo service by using the service’s name.
-That is why we configured the database URI to mongodb://mongo:27017 (DB_SERVER ENV variable in Dockerfile)

-To run the two dockers using the compose file execute the command:
+To launch the services execute the command below:

 ```bash
 docker-compose up